 These highly interactive workshops are "must-sees" for anyone interested in learning more about Alzheimer's and the care of the elderly.

 The Power of Psychotherapy and the Expressive Arts with Dementia

 Psychotherapy can be a powerful tool in helping dementia patients cope with the uncertainty of their inner and outer world.
 Despite common myths to the contrary, most Alzheimer's patients -- even in advancing stages of the illness -- can benefit from skilled psychotherapeutic and expressive arts interventions.
 Here is one dramatic example:

-Slomo: One Approach to Living Worth Seeing
+SLOMO: One Approach to Living Worth Watching

 Licenses and Credentials

 Licensed Psychologist in California

 Board Certified in Clinical Psychology by the American Board of Professional